UML-Cyber-Security/CCDC_Practice_Infrastructure/WeeklyWritups/November-28/JoanMontas-Nov-28-23.md

 - The SIEM machine was having memory issues.
 We had not install anything out of our usual.
     Some digging aroun I found that we needed to clear some log file and an extra grub/kernel perhaps after updating the image we had.
-    Ultimately a new machine was built due to the lack of time.
+    Ultimately it was discover that Ubuntu server comes partitioned by default.
 - Iptable mis-configuration left us blind.

 ### Future Plans: